jesse10klein/SwyftxWrapper.js/ReadMe.md

 ## Installation

-To install swyftwrapper.js simple use NPM in a terminal

 ```bash
 npm install swyftxwrapper.js
 ```

 ## Usage

-To use the package, simply require it.
+To use the package, simply require it and instantiate with your API key.
 Make sure to generate an access token before making any calls.

 ```javascript
 const Swyftx = require("swyftxwrapper.js");